Particl-Community/academy/basicswap-guides/basicswapguides_installation.rst

              #.
 Choose what coins you want to enable (Particl will be enabled by default).
 You will need to write them in the configuration command. :ref:`Click here <compatible coins>` for a full list of available coins on BasicSwap.

              #.
 Decide whether you want to fast sync the Bitcoin blockchain by downloading a checkpoint or sync from scratch.
-This will be determined by whether or not you add the :guilabel:`--usebtcfastsync` argument to the configuration command.
+This will be determined by whether or not you add the :guilabel:`--usebtcfastsync` argument to the next step's configuration command.

              #.
 Configure your BasicSwap Docker image by typing the following configuration command.
 Make sure to change it according to your preferences as mentioned in the previous two steps.